 Ragnar Lodbrok is a great commander but still, Attila is stronger than him and most of the pro-ROK players do not use him.
 The only usage that you will find for him is for attacking enemy cities.
 That is why Atilla is still a better choice.
 With Attila, you can rally cities and objectives in KVK and AOO.

-Great thing is that Ragnar Lodbrok can use any type of troops so you can pair him with any commander.
+Great thing is that Ragnar Lodbrok can use any type of troops so you can pair him with any rise of kingdoms commander.

 Now is he worth investment.
 In my opinion, it is not if you are free to play player, Ragnar Lodbrok is for pay to win player.
 You have a lot of other legendary commanders that are better.